-- 4.34.
+4.34.
 One of the most challenging tasks in the removal of regulatory controls from materials and objects is to ensure that the presence of hotspots is taken into account in an appropriate manner.
-It is important to distinguish between 'hot particles' particles and 'hotspots' hotspots, where the latter are due to non-homogeneity inhomogeneity.
-Hot particles are generally small items that are not part of the material in which they are found, for example small metal flakes with a high 60°Co activity or small pieces of spent nuclear fuel found in a cooling pond.
-Such hot particles can give rise to doses that can lead to deterministic effects, and should be removed before the clearance process begins.
-The potential for hot particles should be considered and, if found to be possible, it should be ensured that the clearance process will identify their presence, rather than just considering them as contributors to the total activity of the averaging mass or area. - 4.35.
-Local non-uniform distribution of activity givingthat results in activity concentrations above clearance levels are is to be expected.
-It is important that the variations of activity concentrations is be reasonably restricted.
+It is important to distinguish between hot particles and hotspots, where the latter are due to inhomogeneity.
+Hot particles are generally small items that are not part of the material in which they are found, for example small metal flakes with a high Co activity or small pieces of spent nuclear fuel found in a cooling pond.
+Such hot particles can give rise to doses that can lead to deterministic effects and should be removed before the clearance process begins.
+The potential for hot particles should be considered and, if found to be possible, it should be ensured that the clearance process will identify their presence, rather than just considering them as contributors to the total activity of the averaging mass or area.

+4.35.
+Local non-uniform distribution of activity that results in activity concentrations above clearance levels is to be expected.
+It is important that the variations of activity concentrations be reasonably restricted.
 Usually, variations of up to ten times are tolerated.
-Parts of the materials or surfaces with activity concentrations significantly higher that the clearance levels ('hotspots'), which (i.e. hotspots) that were identified during characterization, should be considered for removal (decontamination) prior to dismantling or demolition of structures or components.
-The regulatory body should approve or specify additional monitoring criteria to the existing averaging criteria, in order to detect and manage any 'hotspots' hotspots in or on materials considered for clearance. - 4.36.
-In cases where compliance with surface contamination clearance levels is demonstrated using instruments with a much smaller detector surface area than the averaging area, information on the homogeneity, and hence the presence of 'hotspots' hotspots, can be derived from the variation in individual measurement results.
+Parts of the materials or surfaces with activity concentrations significantly higher than the clearance levels (i.e. hotspots) that were identified during characterization should be considered for removal (decontamination) prior to dismantling or demolition of structures or components.
+The regulatory body should approve or specify additional monitoring criteria to the existing averaging criteria in order to detect and manage any hotspots in or on materials considered for clearance.

+4.36.
+In cases where compliance with surface contamination clearance levels is demonstrated using instruments with a much smaller detector surface area than the averaging area, information on homogeneity, and hence the presence of hotspots, can be derived from the variation in individual measurement results.
 The final value of surface contamination for comparison with clearance levels should be based on the averaging area.
-It may be possible to set an alarm on the monitoring instrument to help identify 'hotspots' hotspots.
+It may be possible to set an alarm on the monitoring instrument to help identify hotspots.

-Many processes involving bulk measurement are based on scanning or multi-4.37. pointmultipoint measurements, both of which can be set up to identify elevated levels of activity.
+4.37.
+Many processes involving bulk measurement are based on scanning or multipoint measurements, both of which can be set up to identify elevated levels of activity.
 Another approach to demonstrating compliance with hotspot criteria [31] is to use measurement techniques sensitive enough to detect the 'worst case' activity levels.
-For example, if measurements are taken on the outside of a drum, calculations to demonstrate compliance could assume that all of the contamination is located in the centre of the drum (surrounded by clean material), i.e. that is, furthest from the detectors and shielded by the clean contents.
-This will result in increased measurement resources (e.g. longer counting times, more measurements-or, more sensitive detectors), but the additional cost may be small compared towith undertaking additional monitoring to demonstrate compliance with criteria for both the average mass and hotspots witthin the volume of the material.
-This approach works well for a drum where the density is low and the radionuclides emit high energy gamma radiation (e.g. 60Co in concrete rubble), and where the activity concentration is well below the clearance level.
-This approach is not suitable if the material itself provides significant shielding and the gamma energy is lower (e.g. metal contaminated with 241Am23) and the activity concentration is close to the clearance level.
+For example, if measurements are taken on the outside of a drum, calculations to demonstrate compliance could assume that all the contamination is located in the centre of the drum (surrounded by clean material), that is, furthest from the detectors and shielded by the clean contents.
+This will result in increased measurement resources (e.g. longer counting times, more measurements, more sensitive detectors), but the additional cost may be small compared with undertaking additional monitoring to demonstrate compliance with criteria for both the average mass and hotspots within the volume of the material.
+This approach works well for a drum where the density is low and the radionuclides emit high energy gamma radiation (e.g. Co in concrete rubble) and where the activity concentration is well below the clearance level.
+This approach is not suitable if the material itself provides significant shielding and the gamma energy is lower (e.g. metal contaminated with Am) and the activity concentration is close to the clearance level.